ManjiriBirajdar/Docker-AWS-Kubernetes/Docker-image.md

 docker build -t cognixia14may:1.0 .
 ````
+-t is image name

+: used for image version

+. is used location of the Dockerfile / curruent directory.

-image is read. now we will create a container
+image is ready. now we will create a container:

+Parameters:

 -d used to running container in background mode /process : deamon mode

 --name name of the container / default or random name is possible when you leave it empty

 -p is to specify hostport:applicationport

 imagename

 ````